alexk99/the_router/conf_options2.md

 Sets traffic class's parameters of the profile.

-	hqos set profile <profile-id> tc <tc-class-number> rate <rate> wrr weights <weights>
+	hqos set profile <profile-id> tc <tc-number> rate <rate> wrr weights <weights>

  - rate is a traffic limit rate in bit/s.
 The rate value can include suffixes K, M or G
- - tc-class-number is a number of the traffic class.
+ - tc-number is a number of the traffic class.
 Valid values are 1 - 4
  - weights - traffic class's weights used by the WRR algorithm

 By default all TC rates are equal to the profile's rate.